 In the realm of LLMs, there’s an attack vector where overwhelming the model with excessive information can cause it to lower its defenses, making it more susceptible to manipulation.

-This AI driven content consequences can pose in future as a security risk.
+These AI driven content consequences can pose in future as a security risk.

-Now just trying to locate various security updates or search for an article, or other verified information amidst an ocean of AI-generated content can become a daunting and complex task.
+Now, just trying to locate various security updates or search for an article, or other verified information amidst an ocean of AI-generated content can become a daunting and complex task.
 And it’s not easy to distinguish, because now, everything can have a touch of AI.

-This could affect users in worst possible ways, from misinformation to mass manipulation.
+This could affect users in the worst possible ways, from misinformation to mass manipulation.
 And security threats that we cannot even imagine yet.

 When the majority of online content is AI-generated, how do we ensure we’re making decisions based on reliable information?